trothr/blog/Richard/2020/20200302-business-trip.md

 What was harder?
 For one thing, I had to turn around for a couple things I forgot.
 But the real difficulty was just getting all organized for the trip.
+Packing, sure, but more: the planning, what to take.

 ## Weather Lady

-I've mentioned that Marilyn loved watching weather, seeing storms, tracking things.
-As I left Columbus this morning, It was raining.
+I've mentioned that Marilyn loved watching the weather, seeing storms, tracking things.
+As I left Columbus this morning, it was raining.
 I wished I could hear from Marilyn, how long the rain would last, where I might expect clearing.

 I wished she was there to talk to me about the weather.